windycom/windy-plugin-template/docs/WINDY_PLUGIN.md

 # How Windy Plugin works
 Windy plugin is piece of `js`, `css` and `html` that is compiled together into single `plugin.js` file.

-The file is then published as `npm` package, and upon user's selection, loaded into Windy.com and launched upon user's action.
+The file is then published as `npm` package, and upon user's selection, loaded into Windy.com to be launched upon user's action.

 ## Name of your plugin
 Most important configuration variable is name of your plugin, which is `name` of your `package.json` (since the name of your plugin must be the same as the name of your npm package).